 Ask the agent to also provide you with a confirmation email or letter for your own records.

 An email will work as well.
 This typically has a high success rate because companies simply just want to be paid.

 Last Effort to Remove Unpaid Cell Phone Bill in Collections

-If they are unable to produce this validation, you can have this removed from your reports.
-This is because they cannot prove the debt is yours.
+If they are unable to produce this validation and prove that the cell phone bill belongs to you, you can have this removed from your reports.

 All in all, it can be hard to deal with cell phone carriers and bill collections.
 To make the process as smooth as possible, always ask for names, employee ID numbers, and confirmation numbers when possible.

 Cell phone bills can impact credit scores significantly, so be sure that you tackle the issue right away.

 In the hectic world of debt collection, your information can be lost at a moments notice, so keeping detailed records is essential.

 Ready to stop collections and collection calls?
 CrediReady can help.
 Our nationwide network of trusted and experienced lawyers are prepared to give you a FREE bankruptcy consultation.
 Take a moment to fill out our inquiry form today to speak with your FREE attorney.